jessfraz/blog/content/post/enigma-unikernels-risc-v-oh-my.md

 in liquid for liquid cooling.
 I'm not sure I could sleep at night using this.
 The funniest part about this though was the demo at their booth still had fans in the rack!
-I mean... why would you need fans if you had liquid cooling... they claimed was because it was just "left over" and you wouldn't need that.
+I mean... why would you need fans if you had liquid cooling... they claimed it was just "left over" and you wouldn't need that.
 But at a conference where everyone is showing off their custom hardware, you'd think they would have left the fans at home ;).